ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 validationMethod: 'auto' | 'oninput' | 'onblur' | 'submit-only',
 ```

-The default validation method is based on the "reward early, validate late" patttern, a [researched way](https://medium.com/wdstack/inline-validation-in-forms-designing-the-experience-123fb34088ce) of validating input data that makes for a high user satisfaction:
+The validation happens per field when the user changes a value, and the default validation method is based on the "reward early, validate late" patttern, a [researched way](https://medium.com/wdstack/inline-validation-in-forms-designing-the-experience-123fb34088ce) of validating input data that makes for a high user satisfaction:

 - If no field error, validate on `blur`
 - If field error exists, validate on `input`